 Because of the controls performed at each stage of the surgery, the knee joint replacement procedure takes 15-25 minutes longer than a standard knee replacement, but this is an acceptable time to improve the results of the procedure.

-Complications of general knee replacement surgery
+Complications of robotic knee replacement in general

 The rate of these complications is very small, and the doctor will explain these complications accurately before the operation.